ddpro/example/README.md

 ### Codeception Configuration

 The codeception configuration is stored in yml files – one at the top level (codeception.yml) and the others at the lower levels (acceptance.suite.yml, functional.suite.yml and unit.suite.yml).
-It's possible to add suites to codeception ([see here](http://codeception.com/docs/reference/Commands) and each suite will have its own yml configuration file.
+[It's possible to add suites to codeception](http://codeception.com/docs/reference/Commands) and each suite will have its own yml configuration file.

 The phpunit.xml file is not used.